 I was a writer before I knew I wanted to be a writer.

 As a kid, I read books and subconsciously devoured sentence structure.
 I found myself thinking, “Is that how I’d have written that sentence?
-No, here’s how I’d said it.”
+No, here’s how I’d say it.”
 I emulated my favorite novelists in my notebooks, sitting at the dining room table with my back to a wall, embarrassed by my love of creating fictions.

 Actually, I was a writer even when I didn’t want to be a writer.
 Writing, I thought as a teenager thinking about college, isn’t a job.
 I wanted desperately to be something, but no alternate field or passion took its hold and claimed me.
 When it came time to choose my senior project in high school, I felt I had no choice but to put together a portfolio of my many stories and novellas.
 Writing had chosen me.

 I went to Emerson College to study writing, literature, and publishing.
 I reassured the doubtful people in my life that my major was solid because it included “and publishing.”
 But I took fewer publishing classes than I told myself I would.
 And my favorite one ended up being copyediting—because I am nothing if not a stickler for the rules and eccentricities of a style guide.

 I took more creative writing classes that I had to to fill my graduation requirements.
 I filled elective slots with extra workshops, begrudgingly stepping outside my genre of choice (fiction) to try my hand at creative nonfiction.
 I changed my major from a BA to a BFA.
 I graduated…and had absolutely no idea how to support myself as a writer.